- About Us

 The Medicare Prescription Drug, Improvement and Modernization Act passed.
 The HSA is created.

 ECFC efforts result in acceptance of electronic payment cards.

-After extensive efforts, IRS loosens "Use or Lose" provision for FSAs with the incorporation of the grace period.
+After extensive efforts, IRS loosens "Use or Lose" provision for an FSA with the incorporation of the grace period.

-HSAs become more flexible with the added ability to contribute funds via health FSA rollovers and one-time HRA transfers.
+HSA guidelines become more flexible, with the added ability to contribute funds via health FSA rollovers and one-time HRA transfers.

 IRS proposes comprehensive regulations for cafeteria plans reflecting ECFC input.

 Affordable Care Act is signed into law.
 Significant ECFC effort preserves FSAs and allows for COLA adjustment to $2,500 cap.
 Potentially harmful "Cadillac Tax" becomes focus.